AnFreTh/NAMpy/nampy/shapefuncs/README.md

 )
 ```

-This example demonstrates how to use your defined network in the context of an additive model within xDL.
+This example demonstrates how to use your defined network in the context of an additive model within nampy.
 You can include your custom shape function alongside built-in ones, allowing for versatile and tailored modeling.

-So far, xDL includes the following default shape functions:
+So far, nampy includes the following default shape functions:

 **Available Shape Functions**